toddbranch/ECE382/notes/L3/index.md

 | 1111 | AND src, dest | dest &= src | |

 These are of the format `ADD r9, r10`.

+Bear in mind how the SUBC works.
+BCD - each decimal digit can be coded with 4 bits.
+Takes care of the carries, etc. for you.

+Walk thorugh how BIC, BIS work.
+See how AND is the inverse of that.

 ### Emulated Instructions